 Perhaps a personal place feels right to you.
 See some of our other engagement posts later for ideas.

-If you booked a one hour or “Local” session then it must take place with 10 miles of our Naperville studio however the 2 hour or longer sessions may be anywhere in Chicagoland within 50 miles of Chicago.
-You can add an hour to your 1 hour session for $250 which will unlock Chicago.
-We can work also outside of the 50 mile radius for a modest travel fee based on extra miles travelled.
+A 2 hour or longer session can be scheduled anywhere in Chicagoland within 50 miles of Chicago.
+You can add an hour to your Local Session for $300 which will unlock a Chicago “Signature Session”.
+We can also go beyond the 50 mile radius for a modest travel fee based on extra miles travelled.
 Just ask!

 What if we want to go to two different locations that aren’t very close to one another?